desi-programmer/money_manager/README.md

 ## App Icon : <a target="_blank" href="https://icons8.com/icon/pBgBsoOMl5LD/money">Money</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>
 ```

+## `BUG`
+When month is 12, Need to switch years too, to reflect changes. ( Showing transaction of nearby months )

 ## `Features`

 `❌` Fix year when month is December.